kasiabauer/kasiabauer/README.md

 👋 Hi, I’m @kasiabauer
 - 👀 I’m interested in developing marketing performance tools in Python
 - ⚙️ I'm currently working as a back-end developer @ Subko.co
-- ⚙️ I'm currently working scripts that use on Google Ads API
+- ⚙️ I'm currently working on scripts that use on Google Ads API
 - ⚙️ I’m currently working on OpenAI tools that support Subko.co internal processes
 - 📖 I'm currently solidifying my understanding of Python's foundational concepts with Python Crash Course Book from Eric Matthes
 - 📖 I'm currently reinforcing my memory of Python fundamentals with Head First Python 2nd edition from Paul Barry